NeneWang/docs/docs/code/index.md

 - Table on the side!
 - I look like a hacker 👩‍💻
 - Free forever
+- Honestly the table docs kind of sucks withouth the preview

 Disavantages
 - No more Easy Databases for me...
-- Bad for documentating Collections such as Udemy and Games.
+- Bad for documentating Collections such as Udemy and Games (Compared to Notion).
 - Editing must be done from dev Computer
 - Slow deployment (Even if I had some code with me...)
 - Requires some setup to view the code (Althought you can even edit it with just git and some code editor)